 While there are plenty of protein sources in each recipe, overall protein content is a bit lower than some competitors at just 9%, though added vitamins and minerals enhance nutrition in other areas.

 3. Fussie Cat Grain-Free Canned Cat Food

-It shouldn’t be too surprising that our premium choice recommendation is a rather expensive canned cat food.
+It shouldn’t be too surprising that our next recommendation is a rather expensive canned cat food.
 While cost isn’t everything, sometimes, you do get what you pay for, and we feel that’s the case with Fussie Cat premium grain-free canned cat food.
 Since it’s grain-free, it will be easy on feline stomachs.
 A maximum of 0.5% carbohydrates demonstrates that Fussie Cat understands feline nutritional needs better than many manufacturers that utilize far too many carbohydrates in their recipes.
 Unfortunately, these cans are low in calories compared to competitors, despite the higher cost, so Fussie Cat isn’t going to offer the best bang for your buck.

 With a minimum of 12% crude protein, this cat food contains more of this vital nutrient than many cheaper alternatives, which often contain just 9% protein.
 Helping to provide all that healthy protein are multiple high-quality animal-based protein sources.
 For example, tuna is listed as the primary ingredient.
 Next is water for processing, followed by salmon, which is another premium animal-based protein.
 You’ll also see sunflower seed oil right after salmon, and this oil is used to provide sufficient essential fatty acids to keep your cat’s coat, immune system, joints, and brain health.